Table of Contents

 3 Reasons Why Manufacturing Work Order Software Disappoints

-Each week, we have dozens of conversations with operational managers from hotels, schools, restaurants, manufacturing facilities, and more.
-As a result, we’re constantly learning new things about maintenance.
-However, there is one thing we consistently hear from clients who have used work order apps in the past: The CMMS was more difficult to use than we thought it would be.
+Each week, we have dozens of conversations with operational managers from industrial plants, manufacturing businesses, and facility management firms.
+We’re constantly learning new things about operations, maintenance, and inventory management.
+However, there is one thing we consistently hear from these clients: The CMMS/ERP/CRM was more difficult to use than we thought it would be; we’re not seeing ROI.

 1. Outdated manufacturing work order software development practices